rust-lagit1/rfcs/text/0000-infered-types.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-When crating a struct or enum, infered types can simplify the type into just a underscore.
-It is important to note, however, that they do not work when the type is not specific enough to be infered like: type parameters.
+When crating a struct or enum, inferred types can simplify the type into just a underscore.
+It is important to note, however, that they do not work when the type is not specific enough to be inferred like: type parameters.
 Below are some examples where they do and don't work.

 Function calls (structs):
 ```rust